kowtoes/docutest/README.md

 	* Details - choose a name for this user and select programmatic access
     ![User Creation](../master/DocumentationImages/UserDetails.png)

-	* Permissions - select attach existing policies directly and click the "Create policy" button, opening a new window/tab
+	* Permissions - select "attach existing policies" directly and click the "Create policy" button, opening a new window/tab
     	* In the Create policy page click the select button under "Create Your Own Policy"
         * Provide a name and description for this policy
         * Copy and paste the following into the policy document: